AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 The vampire walked away from me with a growl.
 I reached out and tried to grab him but he was already out of my range of motion.
 I stumbled as I got off the stool and he caught me.
 "Fuck!
 Man.
 Just sit down and leave it alone.
 Or better yet go to bed."

 "I'm fine.
-And if I go to sleep I'll try to find **him**."
+And if I go to sleep I'll try to find **him**.
+I'm not drunk."
+I protested.
+"I tripped over the bar stool in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4OTMyMDE5OCwtMTI5NTk1NzUyNiwtND
+eyJoaXN0b3J5IjpbMzQ2Mzk0NzU0LDIwODkzMjAxOTgsLTEyOT
-U3NTQyNzI0XX0=
+U5NTc1MjYsLTQ1NzU0MjcyNF19
 -->